Skip to main content

 -H "Authorization: Bearer YOUR_API_KEY"

-When sync_status is "synced", the face is ready.
+When prepare_status is "synced", the face is ready.

 6. Chat

 Use the OpenAI-compatible endpoint.
-Pass the face username in the model field:
+Pass the face alias in the model field:

 curl -X POST https://api.faces.sh/v1/chat/completions \